 You’ll find the entrance to the falls is relatively large and open, and you can, in most cases, see the falls (or at least the people on the benches eating or sitting by the falls from the side of the road).
 The area isn’t paved but is relatively flat and level.

 On the left, you’ll find a bridge which will take you over to the other side of the beck.
-This allows you to get up close to the waterfall and see it from both the left and the right-hand sides.
+The bridge allows you to get up close to the waterfall and creates a viewing platform from the left and right.

-You can’t swim directly under the waterfall, it’s almost too shallow, a better area would be down just below the bridge where it’s slightly deeper.
+You can’t swim directly under the waterfall as it’s almost too shallow; a better area would be down just below the bridge, where it’s slightly deeper.
 The only problem is the access to this area is through a small gap in the rocks just over the bridge alongside the cliff-side.

 At the far left-hand side of the waterfall, you’ll find a small cove that runs alongside the cliff-side for around 10 metres right up to the waterfall itself.
 The cove isn’t deep and is somewhere you can easily see to the back off from outside of it.

 Consider visiting the falls during the quieter times of the day, either in winter, early morning or early evening, for a chance to spot some incredible local birds such as the Dipper and Grey Wagtail.